Sunday, February 3, 2013

 Social Media, Background Checks and Company Policy: The Good, the Bad and the Ugly!
 Part 2

-Does Your Company Have a Sound Social Media Policy?
-Do You Know what You Can or Cannot Post Online to Stay within Your Company’s Policy?
+Does Your Company Have a Sound Social Media Policy and what You Can or Cannot Post Online to Stay within Your Company’s Policy?

-In Part 2 of my series on Social Media, Background Checks, and Company Policy, I will discuss why your company should have a Social Media Policy and The 5 Things a Good Social Media Policy Needs.
+In Part 2 of our series on Social Media, Background Checks, and Company Policy, we will discuss why your company should have a Social Media Policy and The 5 Things a Good Social Media Policy Needs.

 Because of this, a company’s social media policy needs to be written carefully.